Joey Meneses Player Props: Nationals vs. Phillies

-The Washington Nationals, including Joey Meneses (.293 slugging percentage in past 10 games, including no homers), battle starting pitcher Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Saturday at 4:05 PM ET.
+On Sunday, Joey Meneses (.293 slugging percentage in past 10 games, with zero homers) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Phillies.
+In his most recent game he had a hitless performance (0-for-4) against the Phillies.

 Joey Meneses Game Info & Props vs. the Phillies